Psychology-PE (PSYD)

 PSYD-432 Social/Cultural Psychology 3 Credits

 Examines interpersonal behavior as it is influenced by social processes, culture, face-to-face interactions, and personality characteristics.
 Among the topics covered are interpersonal and group behavior in relationship to social values, diversity issues, norms, attitudes, roles, and social needs.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYD-214 and PSYC-103 or PSYC-103C